3 Typical Learning Mistakes in Further Education and How to Avoid Them

 Example of a learning plan in the online course.
 Source: blink.it learning platform

-The “killer” for many participants in trainings and workshops: Monotonous learning methods such as frontal lectures or repeated reading create boredom, which lowers motivation – and consequently also the learning success.
+The “killer” for many participants in trainings and courses: Monotonous learning methods such as frontal lectures or repeated reading create boredom, which reduces motivation – and consequently learning success.

 Strategy: Offer your participants different learning methods and media.
-In addition to classic texts, you can also use graphics, mind maps, sketchnotes, or videos to make the content varied for your participants.
-Variety is important not only on the training day but also before and after, to maintain your participants' motivation in the long run!
+Besides classic texts, you can also use graphics, mind maps, sketchnotes or videos to make the content varied for your participants.
+Variety is important not only on training day, but also before and after, in order to maintain your participants' motivation long-term!

 Multimediales Lernen stimuliert das Gehirn, erhält die Motivation und erhöht den Lerneffekt.

-Multimedia learning stimulates the brain, maintains motivation, and increases the learning effect.
+Multimedia learning stimulates the brain, maintains motivation and increases learning effectiveness.

-You can implement these tips particularly effectively if you complement your in-person events with online courses (blended learning): In the course, you can intentionally incorporate longer breaks by gradually releasing the content, create a structured learning plan, and use diverse media.
+You can implement these tips particularly effectively if you supplement your face-to-face events with online courses (blended learning): In the course, you can deliberately build in longer breaks by releasing the content gradually, creating a structured learning plan, and using a variety of media.

 You can implement such blended learning in 9 simple steps.
 Download our free guide “Blended Learning for Trainers” now and start your next training without the 3 typical learning mistakes!